-- This is a general guide for student expulsion based on the legal requirements of Chapter 37 of the Texas Education Code Please check your district policy and Student Code of Conduct for additional or different requirements. - Double-underlining indicates when form letters or other written communications are required.
-If the student is age 18 or older, send the student copies of all correspondence. - This checklist does not include the procedures for disciplining students with an IEP or 504 Plan and should not be used in those circumstances.
-Please refer to the expulsion checklist in the special education section of this guide. - The material provided in this guide is for informational purposes only.
+This checklist includes the procedures for the - Double-underlining indicates when form letters or other written communications are required.
+If the student is age 18 or older, send the student copies of all correspondence. - The material provided in this guide is for informational purposes only.
 Consult your attorney if you need specific legal advice.

-REMINDER: Students engaged in distance or remote learning are engaging in a school- sponsored or school-related activity, and therefore remain subject to the Student Code of Conduct.
+REMINDER: Students engaged in distance or remote learning are engaging in a school-sponsored or school-related activity, and therefore remain subject to the Student Code of Conduct.